 Riding on the popularity of Mortal Kombat, Midway created another fighter that had a similar style (and possibly used the same engine), but featured prehistoric creatures as the featured fighters.

 Like MK, Primal Rage takes a bloody twist when you use the brutal finishing attacks known as Domination Moves.
 There are also a few nifty elements that gives Primal Rage some added character over some other fighters such as eating human beings in order to regain health and using cheap tactics to win the match.
 The combination system, however is rather lacking and requires good reflexes and timing in order to pull them all off smoothly.

-The Saturn version is actually one of the best home versions you can get of this fighter, but it is not quite as good as the Atari Jaguar or 3DO ports.
-It does feature some interesting visual effects and excellent audio.
+The Saturn version is actually one of the best home versions you can get of this fighter, as it has the highest resolution sprites and does a solid job with visual effects and excellent audio.

 Overall, you will find that Primal Rage is a fighting game that is built with simplicity in mind and little else going for it until you start getting into the intense battles and have a hard time getting the more difficult special attacks off.

 There’s been a handful of Dragonball Z games over the years — including some rather impressive modern fighters.
 However, Dragon Ball Z: Shin Butoden (loosely translated to “Dragon Ball Z: True Fighting Story”) often ranking very high as one of the best games featuring the manga and anime series.
 This installment was developed by TOSE and published by Bandai in 1995.